MatthewYong/saitama-dainingu/README.md

 - [Code Institute- Project Love Running](https://courses.codeinstitute.net/): Used in gallery.css code line 16 for creating a photo gallery

 Code used in the previous versions of the website:
-- [StackOverflow](https://stackoverflow.com/questions/44690752/zoom-background-image-only): Used for zooming in on background image in index.html
+- [Stack Overflow](https://stackoverflow.com/questions/44690752/zoom-background-image-only): Used for zooming in on background image in index.html
 - [CSS-Tricks](https://css-tricks.com/practical-css-scroll-snapping/): Used for auto-scrolling one section at a time in index.html